 Allows for the viewing of over 75 channels at $49.99/month.
 In order to take advantage of the free possibilities, one would have to sign up and receive the free 5-day trial.
 Once the trial is up, one could cancel the service free of charge.

-You can watch the Wrangler NFR on your local CBS Sports Network.
+You can watch the Wrangler NFR live streaming on your local CBS Sports Network.
 You can also watch the rodeo on Pro Rodeo TV as well.
-Make sure that you watch every single night from December 6th to December 15th as you will not want to miss any of the incredible cowboys.
+Make sure that you watch every single night from December 3rd to December 12th as you will not want to miss any of the incredible cowboys.
 With 6 exciting events happening every night, there is something for every fan.

 NFR Live Streaming on Social Media